 What’s a good idea?

-For this post we’re talking about ideas that drive innovation.
 For an idea to drive innovation, it must not only be executed, but it has to provide value to the organization.
-In our post, what innovation actually means, we explain this in more detail.
+In our post on what innovation actually means, we explain this in more detail.
 The reason it’s important to highlight this now is that there are many elements to a good idea that may only be realized or understood much further downstream.
 Can the idea be executed?
 Can it be taken to market, or turned into a competitive advantage?
 Does it help your organization differentiate itself?
-So it’s not enough for an idea to be creative, the idea must be able to create value for the organization.
+It’s not enough for an idea to be creative, the idea must be able to create value for the organization.

 Good ideas come from great questions